ewels/AWS-iGenomes/README.md

 ```

 ## The Future
 AWS-iGenomes is now an AWS Open Data Resource (see https://registry.opendata.aws/aws-igenomes/).
-AWS has agreed to host up to 8TB data for AWS-iGenomes dataset until at least 30 January 2021.
-At that time I hope that the agreement will be renewed.
+AWS has agreed to host up to 8TB data for AWS-iGenomes dataset until at least 28th October 2022.
+The resource has been renewed once so far and I hope that it will continue to be renewed for the forseeable future.

 If you have any questions please get in touch with [Phil Ewels](http://phil.ewels.co.uk) (phil.ewels@scilifelab.se, [@ewels](https://github.com/ewels)) or create an issue on this repository.